 As a cloud-based solution that always keeps data security top-of-mind, SpringCM has been watching GDPR develop closely.

-If you're interested in further understanding the details of GDPR's demands, their potential impact on businesses and how SpringCM is educating customers on how to make sure their internal processes meet the same regulatory demands, download our whitepaper titled "GDPR: Securing Privacy."
+If you're interested in further understanding the details of GDPR's demands, their potential impact on businesses and how SpringCM is educating customers, download our whitepaper titled "GDPR: Securing Privacy."

 Editor's Note: This post was originally published in November 2017.
 It has been updated for accuracy and comprehensiveness.